note823/gradcam_resnet18/README.md

 ### Changing configurations

 If you want to change configurations, edit config.py

 ### Adding test images

-If you want to add test images, add image file in 'data' folder.
+If you want to add test images, add images in 'data' folder.